Pixel-Ape-Labs/pixel-ape-labs-docs/docs/introduction.md

 ## Welcome to Pixel Ape Labs

-Pixel Ape Labs goal is to provide tools for collections and holders to make their lives easier.
+Pixel Ape Labs goal is to provide tools to help bridge Discord and Solana.

 We have a lot of things planned, but our first product is our Discord Bot.